cosrayjamie/starfitter/README.md

 ##Instructions

-1. Skim the "TA Star Photography" wiki on the TA site: http://www.telescopearray.org/tawiki/index.php/TA_Star_Photography.
+1. **Wiki.** Skim the "TA Star Photography" wiki on the TA site: http://www.telescopearray.org/tawiki/index.php/TA_Star_Photography.

-2. Follow the directions there to a) take photos for each mirror in question, b) measure the first and last light-on, screen-off PMT photos, and c) measure the screen corners and star centroids (aka star blobs) in ImageJ for each light-off, screen-on photos.
+2. **Take Photos.** Follow the directions there to a) take photos for each mirror in question, b) measure the first and last light-on, screen-off PMT photos, and c) measure the screen corners and star centroids (aka star blobs) in ImageJ for each light-off, screen-on photos.

-3. The ExifTool requires that custom EXIF tags be added to the star images.
+3. **EXIF Tags.** The ExifTool requires that custom EXIF tags be added to the star images.
 The ExifTool can be used to add these tags to the images.

 Here is an example:
 '''